payalsin/iControlLX/Testing.md

 Introduction
 ============

-Use Ansible to configure BIG-IP to correspond to the UnManaged mode of APIC deployment.
-Goal is to perform L2-L3 stitch between the APIC and BIG-IP
+Guie on how to Ansible can be used to configure BIG-IP to correspond to the Unmanaged mode of APIC deployment.
+Goal is to perform L2-L3 stitching between the Cisco ACI fabric and F5 BIG-IP.

 Pre-requisite
 =============

+-   Ansible environment ready
+    - [Tips: Getting started with ansible][https://devcentral.f5.com/articles/getting-started-with-ansible]
+    - Following packages will be needed to be installed after the base ansible package is installed
+      - pip install bigsuds
+      - pip install f5-sdk
+      - pip install netaddr

 -   BIG-IP(s)
     -   Has a MGMT IP assigned to it
     -   Licensed